MicheleCotrufo/pdf-renamer/README.md

   -add_abbreviation_file PATH_ABBREVIATION_FILE
                         The content of the text file specified by PATH_ABBREVIATION_FILE will be added to the user list of journal abbreviations.
                         Each row of the text file must have the format 'FULL NAME = ABBREVIATION'.
+  -fr, --force_rename   By default, whenever pdf-renamer renames a pdf file by using a certain filename format, it also stores the format string into a tag of the pdf file.
+                        In this way if pdf-renamer comes across that same file later, and the current filename format is the same as the one stored in the pdf file tag, the file is ignored.
+By using this command, this behavior is overruled: pdf-renamer will always rename each file it comes across.
   -sd, --set_default    By adding this command, any value specified (in this same command) for the filename format (-f),
                         max length of author string (-max_length_authors), max length of filename string (-max_length_filename), max number of title words (-max_words_title), and case (-case) will be also stored as default value(s) for the future.